 Café Fastee is the onsite concession stand providing top quality food at reasonable rates.
 The Pit Stop is the official souvenir store offering apparel and last minute racers’ and spectators’ needs.
 Bring the whole and family and enjoy the full experience that is Blackhawk Farms Raceway!

-The track is a favorite of many local and national race organizations including Championship Cup Series (CCS), Midwestern Council (MCSCC), Sports Car Club of America ( SCCA), Vintage Sports Car Driver Association (VSCDA), and National Auto Sports Association (NASA), to name a few.
-Numerous car and motorcycle clubs take advantage of the experience that is Blackhawk Farms Raceway including but not limited to Chicago Porsche, Audi Club, Lotus Club, Sport Bike Track Time (STT) and Northeast Sport bike Association (NESBA).
+The track is a favorite of many local and national race organizations including Championship Cup Series (CCS), Midwestern Council of Sports Car Clubs (MCSCC), Sports Car Club of America ( SCCA), and Vintage Sports Car Driver Association (VSCDA) to name a few.
+Numerous car and motorcycle clubs take advantage of the experience that is Blackhawk Farms Raceway including but not limited to Chicago Porsche, Badger Bimmers, Lotus Corps, Northwoods Shelby, and Sport Bike Track Time (STT).
 Our track is designed to allow for racing organizations and clubs alike to create the ultimate on-track experience with safety being top priority.